Hyperbaric Chamber for Brain Injury: TBI Evidence, Protocols and What to Expect

 Treatment Comparison by TBI Type

-Military PCS Weak-Null Cifu 2014 No benefit over sham at 2.0 ATA; VA/DOD recommends against
+Military PCS Weak-Null Walker 2014 No benefit over sham at 2.0 ATA

-Pediatric PCS Moderate Hadanny 2022 Significant cognitive and behavioral improvements (sham-controlled)
+Pediatric PCS Moderate Hadanny 2022 Significant cognitive and behavioral gains (sham-controlled)

 What Are the Side Effects and Risks?